The color of a diamond is graded along a scale created by the Gemological Institute of America (GIA) that goes from D to Z.

 I always tell readers to check out the grading report for the diamond but also view a close-up image if you can’t see the diamond in-store.

-2. H Diamonds are Less Expensive
+2. H Diamonds Cost Less

 The best way to demonstrate the differences in price between G and H diamonds is to compare ones that have the same grades in other areas.

 I compiled prices for more than 200 round-cut diamonds from James Allen, graded by the GIA, with the following grades:

 - Clarity: VS1

 Ones with G color averaged $7,622, with a range of $6,370-$8,880.